You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 Don’t forget that the majority of tests fail.
 It’s only through iteration and learning from past tests that you improve and get those ROI-affecting wins.

-Without keeping a track of what you’ve run and where you’ve been, it becomes very hard to move forward and see progress, or to even feel confident in your testing process.
+Without keeping track of what you’ve run and where you’ve been, it becomes very hard to move forward and see progress, or to even feel confident in your testing process.

-Stefan Thomke said it well “despite being awash in information coming from every direction, today’s managers operate in an uncertain world where they lack the right data to inform strategic and tactical decisions”.
+Stefan Thomke said it well: “despite being awash in information coming from every direction, today’s managers operate in an uncertain world where they lack the right data to inform strategic and tactical decisions”.
 Experimentation validates and validation helps us to learn.
 It’s vital to collate those learnings in a repository that’s easily accessible to review those learnings for future decisions.

 Here’s a visual representation of the ideal process from Ruben de Boer: